evkx/evkx.github.io/content/models/maserati/grancabrio/grancabrio_folgore/_index.md

 Furthermore, the Maserati GranCabrio Folgore supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between two sound systems on the Maserati GranCabrio Folgore.

-- **Sonus Faber Premium Sound System**: This system features 14 speakers and delivers a maximum output of 860 watts.
+- **Sonus Faber Premium Sound System:**: This system features 14 speakers and delivers a maximum output of 860 watts.
-- **Sonus Faber High Premium Sound System**: This system features 21 speakers and delivers a maximum output of 1285 watts.
+- **Sonus Faber High Premium Sound System:**: This system features 21 speakers and delivers a maximum output of 1285 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.